PHIL 1110 - Introduction to Logic

 The full timetable of all activities for this course can be accessed from Course Planner.

 Course Learning OutcomesThis course introduces the tools of modern symbolic logic.
 On successful completion of this course students will be able to:

-- Represent the structure of statements and arguments using a formal logical framework;
+- Represent the structure of statements and arguments in symbols.

-- Assess formalised arguments for validity using truth tables and deductive methods;
+- Assess arguments for validity using truth tables and natural deduction.

-- Apply these formal methods to clarify and assess real-world arguments;
+- Apply formal methods to help clarify and assess real-world arguments.

-- Display knowledge of and facility with symbolic logic under assessment conditions, including under time-limits;
+- Display facility with the methods of symbolic logic under test conditions.

 University Graduate Attributes

 This course will provide students with an opportunity to develop the Graduate Attribute(s) specified below: